AlicenJoyHenning/EnsembleKQC/README.md

  python ./runEnsembleKQC.py --input_path=./outputs/matrix_extractedFeatures.csv --labeled=false --output_path=./outputs/matrix_results.csv
 # Check that this output is identical to that in ./example_data/matrix_results.csv
 ```

 <br>

 The output format of runEnsembleKQC.py is a csv with cell identifiers and damaged cell labels that can be used to filter your sample.
->
-> GGCTCGACATCTACGA,damaged
+> GGCTCGACATCTACGA,damaged <br>
-> GCGACCAAGAATCTCC,cell
+> GCGACCAAGAATCTCC,cell <br>
 > GGAATAATCTTAACCT,cell
->

 <br>
 <br>

-Another example is provided where pre-calculated features are used as input for runEnsembleKQC where damaged labels are included.
+Another example is provided where pre-calculated features are used as input for runEnsembleKQC and damaged labels are included.
 ```bash
 # Using input csv
  python ./runEnsembleKQC.py --input_path=./example_data/labeled_Kolodziejczyk.csv --labeled=true --output_path=./outputs/Kolodziejczyk_results.csv